2009–10 All-Ireland Senior Club Football Championship

-Kilmacud Crokes were the defending champions; however, they failed to qualify after being beaten by Ballyboden St Enda's in a semi-final replay of the 2009 Dublin County Championship.
+The defending defending champion was Kilmacud Crokes; however, the club did not qualify after being beaten by Ballyboden St Enda's in a semi-final replay of the 2009 Dublin County Championship.

-On 17 March 2010, St Gall's won the championship following a 0-13 to 1-05 defeat of Kilmurry-Ibrickane in the All-Ireland final at Croke Park.
+On 17 March 2010, St Gall's won the competition following a 0-13 to 1-5 defeat of Kilmurry-Ibrickane in the All-Ireland final at Croke Park.
 It remains their only championship title.

-C. J. McGourty of the St Gall's club was the championship's top scorer with 2-28.
+C. J. McGourty of the St Gall's club was the competition's top scorer with 2-28.